 Yellow Perch: average abundance, small average size.

-- Operation of winter aeration device by the city of New Scandia as necessary.
+- Operation of winter aeration device by the City of Scandia as necessary.

 This lake has an aeration device used to prevent winterkill.
 Winter anglers should be cautious and avoid the area around the aerator.